Paley 15th: Poetic Strength

 As we moved toward February, Paley auditioned to participate in a district-wide competition and celebration of theater.
 She was writing a poem earlier in the school year and decided to use it a monologue for her audition.
 She came home that day and was beaming to tell us she was chosen as one of the three acts to perform on stage.
 That performance was amazing and the poem was just as amazing.
 The way she crafted the experience and feeling into the poem really hit you hard.
 Her performance was amazing and the biggest fete, was she shined on that stage all on her own.

 Looking forward to her 15th year.
 Paley was the first of the kids to turn to me, and say, I am ready to move back into our house.
 I don’t blame her, after being in a home she has no ties to, this is going to be a long road for all of us.
 Finishing her freshman year doing more of what she loves will give her power and strength to keep focused on not only her passions but school.
 She is excited to finish her year off hopefully with more friends in life but more confidence in the classroom as well.
 She is looking forward to become a counselor at camp over the summer but is especially excited to see some of her friends again from camp.
 High School years are those special years.
 Not just for her but for us as parents.
 Watching her grow into being the citizen she wants to be is amazing.
 Recently, I had a run in with a friend about the polarization of politics in our society.
 Growing up my generation was wearing rose colored glasses, planted on us by our parents or textbooks.
 It might not have been everyone but we had a lot more to learn from the friends and the world we exposed us to.
 We hope our openness and educating the importance of being humane to all around is will give them a fighting chance in this world.
 Paley has come a long way from being young person into the concerned and empathetic student, who wants to learn more.
-Bring on 16.
 BTW I am not worried at all about her driving a car!